Police: 4 dead, 4 hurt in shooting on Chicago's South Side - WTMJ

 Englewood has long been one of the most violent communities in Chicago, and the city has experienced more homicides this year compared with the same period last year.
 There were 282 homicides in Chicago as of June 13, compared with 269 during the same period last year.

-Chicago Mayor Lori Lightfoot told reporters that the city needs federal to help combat violence and said the White House had reached out to offer assistance Tuesday morning.
+Chicago Mayor Lori Lightfoot told reporters that the city needs federal help to combat violence and said the White House had reached out to offer assistance.

 “We must acknowledge this for what it is — a tragedy that’s ripped apart families and inflicted intense trauma,” Lightfoot said.